TDarkShadow/iheartnewvegas/main.md

 ```
 </details>

-## CONFLICT RESOLUTION
+## FNVEDIT INSTRUCTIONS

-The following mods have conflict issues that need to be addressed.
-It's possible you haven't installed all of them, so skip the instructions if you haven't installed said mods.
+The following mods have conflict issues that need to be addressed, or otherwise aspects we want to see tweaked.
+It's possible you haven't installed all of them, so simply skip the corresponding instructions.

-To address these conflicts, you will have to launch **FNVEdit** through Mod Organizer 2.
+To make these edits, you will have to launch **FNVEdit** through Mod Organizer 2.
 Under each spoiler you will find:

 - The **plugins** that need to be loaded.
 This can be one, when it comes to editing a single plugin, or more, when it comes to forwarding changes from one mod to another.
 Forwarding a change means applying the same change to a mod that sits later in the load order.
 We will always apply the change to the plugin corresponding to the mod we are trying to fix.
 This will always be the plugin listed *last* under each spoiler.
 - The **instructions** to follow, and the **record** which those instructions have to be applied to.
 To search for a given record, copy the record ID (which you will find in **bold** at the end of the instructions) and paste it into FNVEdit's **FormID filter** (the empty box labeled **FormID** after you've loaded your plugins in FNVEdit), and then press Enter.
 This will search for that given record.